michaelmior/michael.mior.ca/contents/home.md

 title: Home
 ---

-You've reached the website of computer science Master Michael Mior.
+You've reached the personal website of Michael Mior.
 I'm currently a PhD student in the [David R. Cheriton School of Computer Science](https://cs.uwaterloo.ca/) at the [University of Waterloo](https://uwaterloo.ca/).

 The rest of the site has more [about me](/about/).